 - Wash asparagus and trim ends.
-Place on a rimmed cookie sheet and toss with extra virgin olive oil, salt and pepper.
+Place on cookie sheet and toss with extra virgin olive oil, salt and pepper.
 Roast for 15-30 minutes, watching for desired doneness.
 You want them to soften, get a bit roasty but to stay vibrant and not look too wilted.
 How long it takes depends on how large the asparagusare.
 When done, leave whole or slice into 2 inch pieces and set aside.

 - Remove cover, stir and simmer for another ten minutes.
 Remove from heat.
 Most of the liquid will have been absorbed but not all…don't worry, it will come together with the tahini sauce!